Prabhav49/Post-Now-/README.md

 - **Search:** Users can search for posts by keywords, categories, and hashtags.

 - **Notification:** Users receive notifications for likes, comments, and new followers

+- **Uploading Post from any Directory:** User can upload or use images from anywhere not only from the assest folder.
+This will be done using the database, by creating seperate collection of images.